w3c/ttml2/EDITING.md

 If a PR merge is effected prior to the end of the nominal review period, then a ``Merge Early`` label must be applied to the associated issue; otherwise, a ``Merge Standard`` label may be applied, or, if not present, assumed to apply if the nominal review period has elapsed.

-A PR merged before the period has elapsed that has no ``Merge Early`` label should be considered an error state, and such label should be added.
+A PR merged prior to the end of the nominal review period that has no ``Merge Early`` label should be considered in an error state, and such label should be added retroactively.

 PR merges occur only from a PR branch to the gh-pages (default) branch.